Kyle-Pu/Prodco/README.md

 # Producer Consumer

-A solution to the producer-consumer (bounded buffer) problem in C. Logs all actions and buffer status on each action (producing or consuming).
+An interactive, command-line producer-consumer (bounded buffer) simulation written in C. Logs all actions and buffer status on each action (producing or consuming).

 ## Building